Prevent Wildlife from Entering Your Home

 7 Tips to Prevent Wildlife in Your Home

 - Prevent animals in the attic.
-Any mammal or bird may try to get into your attic during the colder months, but the most likely culprits would be birds, bats, squirrels, and raccoons.
+Any mammal may try to get into your attic during the colder months, but the most likely culprits would be bats, squirrels, and raccoons.
 The best solution is to install screening over any vents, louvers, or other openings.

 - Cover dryer vents.
-Dryer vents are warm and appealing, especially to chipmunks, squirrels, or small birds.
+Dryer vents are warm and appealing, especially to chipmunks, or squirrels.
 The best solution is to cover the opening of a dryer vent with a piece of wire mesh cloth or screening to keep these animals out.

 - Protect your porch.
 The space beneath porches and decking is a perfect spot for many animals to make a new home.
 The best solution is to cover any openings under a porch or deck with mesh, wood, or hardware cloth.
 To stop animals from digging and tunneling under a porch, bury a barrier about 12-inches into the ground.

 - Cover overhangs and gutter.
-If the overhangs of your home are open, it can be a great place for birds, squirrels, and raccoons to take refuge.
+If the overhangs of your home are open, it can be a great place for squirrels, and raccoons to take refuge.
 To prevent them. keep facia and soffits in good repair.
-For preventing birds from nesting in overhangs and gutters, you may want to invest in some enclosed gutters.

 - Secure all food.
 Aside from shelter, animals are routinely drawn to our properties in search of food.
 Properly secure all trash cans, bins, or dumpsters, especially if they contain food waste.
 Use tight-fitting lids and, if possible, keep the containers in an enclosed area until they’re ready to be emptied.